Eczema Vs. Psoriasis

 Just like eczema, psoriasis treatment often starts with topical corticosteroid creams .
 Generally, we recommend taking cold showers and then applying creams that soften the skin.
 You could be prescribed vitamin D supplements in addition to the creams to further relieve psoriasis symptoms.
 Some of the prescribed medications, depending on the patient, could be oral, injectable or intravenous; however, these are usually the final steps in most treatment plans.
 Additionally, light therapy, or light laser therapy, may be a part of your individualized treatment plan, though it’s important to note that this treatment may make symptoms worse before making them better.

 *Please note that each medication prescribed may have side effects and the results vary based on the individual.

 Schedule An Appointment!

 If you are suffering from eczema or psoriasis, you are not alone.
 Understanding the differences between eczema and psoriasis can help you recognize the condition and seek help.
-To explore your options of diagnosis and treatments, call us today to schedule an appointment at the Dermatologic Surgery Center in Medina, OH.
-Our recommendations are based on the severity of the conditions and your health history.
-We can help you subside the frustrating symptoms of eczema and psoriasis and improve your look and confidence.
+Ensure a clear diagnosis and explore treatment options by calling us today to schedule an appointment.
+We’ll develop a treatment plan just for you in order to relieve the symptoms of eczema or psoriasis and improve your look and confidence.